twitter/communitynotes/README.md

 ## Welcome to Community Notes's public repository

-This repository holds the source code and content for our [documentation website](https://twitter.github.io/communitynotes/), the [source code](https://github.com/twitter/communitynotes/tree/main/static/sourcecode) powering Community Notes under the hood, our [research paper](https://github.com/twitter/communitynotes/blob/main/birdwatch_paper_2022_10_27.pdf), and is a place for us to transparently share updates about the program.
+This repository holds the Markdown content that is used to generate our [documentation website](https://communitynotes.twitter.com/guide), the [source code](https://github.com/twitter/communitynotes/tree/main/static/sourcecode) powering Community Notes under the hood, our [research paper](https://github.com/twitter/communitynotes/blob/main/birdwatch_paper_2022_10_27.pdf), and is a place for us to transparently share updates about the program.

 ## About Community Notes